indigo-dc/tosca-templates/doc/tosca.md

 #A Brief Guide to TOSCA for INDIGO-DataCloud

 This document provides a brief introduction to the usage of the [TOSCA Simple Profile in YAML Version 1.0](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.0/csprd01/TOSCA-Simple-Profile-YAML-v1.0-csprd01.html) standard for INDIGO-DataCloud by means of already existing examples of TOSCA templates that support different use cases.
 This document is not intended to be a comprehensive description of the TOSCA standard.
-Instead, it is meant to provide the information required to kick-start yourself into creating or modiying existing TOSCA templates
+Instead, it is meant to provide the information required to kick-start yourself into creating or modiying existing TOSCA templates.

 ### Preliminary Statements